Civil defense in Russia: History

+The plan was to provide shelters in close proximity to the place of work for people remaining in cities after the evacuation and dispersal of the population, that is, workers and employees continuing to work in industrial, transport, energy, communications.
+At this stage, the leadership of the MPVO-GO was entrusted to the executive bodies of the Councils of Deputies of Working People of Territories, Regions, Cities and Districts.
+Extinguishing large natural fires in the Moscow Oblast in 1972 required the involvement of significant civil defense forces and means to solve peacetime problems.
+In this regard, in 1974, the USSR Government adopted a resolution "On the use of non-military civil defense formations in peacetime".

 Since 1965, the civil defense took its final organizational form, the headquarters of the civil defense were created at each department, in all cities, large towns, at large enterprises, their work and interaction with the party-state apparatus and military administration were regulated.
 Regular civil defense exercises began with the civilian population of all ages, from children to senior citizens (such measures have been carried out before, but now they have taken on a universal and regular character).

-In 1971, the leadership of the civil defense was assigned to the Ministry of Defense of the USSR, the daily leadership was assigned to the chief of the civil defense, deputy minister of defense of the USSR (chief of the civil defense forces).
+In 1971, the leadership of the civil defense was assigned to the Ministry of Defense of the Soviet Union, the daily leadership was assigned to the Chief of the Civil Defense Forces (Начальник войск ГО) who concurrently served as deputy Minister of Defense.

 Responsibility for local civil defense was vested in the Councils of Ministers of the Republics of the Soviet Union, executive committees of the Councils of People's Deputies, ministries, departments, organizations and enterprises, whose leaders were heads of civil defense.
 With them, civil defense headquarters and various services were created.

+On July 30, 1987, following the experiences and lessons taken from the handling of the Chernobyl disaster resolution of the Central Committee of the CPSU and the Council of Ministers of the USSR No. 866213 "On measures for a radical restructuring of the civil defense system" was adopted.

+In 1990 Resolution of the Council of Ministers of the USSR of November 30, 1990 No. 1201 "Issues related the Association of Rescue Units of the USSR" included units of the USSR emergency rescue forces in the forces involved in eliminating the consequences of natural disasters, accidents, catastrophes and other emergencies.

-In 1991, the civil defense system was included in the State Committee of the Russian Federation for Civil Defense, Emergencies and Disaster Management (since 1994 - the Ministry of Emergencies of Russia).
+In 1991 the civil defense forces was moved from the Ministry of Defense to the State Committee of the Russian Federation for Civil Defense, Emergency Situations and Disaster Relief which was reformed in 1994 into the Ministry of Emergency Situations.